Skip to content

 name: Elasticsearch

-# note: elastic_search is the Docker container name as defined in docker-compose.yml
+#Note elastic_search is the docker container of ES the name is defined in the docker-compose.yml

 id_field: objectid